Nihar-Debnath/OS/lecture-13-(sjf-&-priority-&-rr)/05_preemptive_ps_example.md

 ---

-# This will also get arrested by Convoy Effect because if the highest priority process will continously coming then the lower priority will take a long long time
+# This will also get arrested by Convoy Effect and Starvation because if the highest priority process will continously coming then the lower priority will take a long long time
 # Thats why we need Aging